OFxGL/FuzzingTest/README.md

 AFL++:
 * automatically creates test cases (this brings more cons - makes it unmodifiable, less relevant and relatively slow)
 * supports gcc and clang
-* rich test results and stats
+* rich test results and stats reports
 * supports customized dictionaries and test corpus (same file format/can be shared) but less flexibility with its structuring
 * almost none of CI/CD tools declare AFL/AFL++ support